 Vertipedia is a product of the Vertical Flight Society.
 With data on 854 aircraft, 608 historical milestones, 464 people, and 391 organizations, Vertipedia is your "one-stop shop" for all things vertical lift.

-Our latest featured aircraft for April is the Sikorsky S-60 Crane .
+Our latest featured aircraft for June is the Bell AH-1W SuperCobra .

 Vertipedia notes are brief descriptions of how and why Vertipedia works the way it does.
 Check back often for the latest note, or view the complete list.

 Vertipedia enables the rating structure for an engine to be defined.
 The rated power for an engine is assumed to equal the maximum power, under non-emergency conditions - normally the Take-off power.
 All engine powers are uninstalled at SL ISA conditions.
 Many engines are de-rated or limited for specific aircraft installations.
 Where this is known, the engine is described using the name template '[Engine designation] (as used on [Aircraft ABC])'.
 Gearbox torque limits are not currently available.

 Vertipedia makes it easy for you to find a range of information on vertical flight, including: